HanaShams/Food-Ordering-System/README.md

 ### 4. Access the Website
 - Open a browser (e.g., Microsoft Edge).
 - Enter `localhost/foodorder` in the address bar to access the website.

+### 5. Access the Admin Page
+- To access the admin page, enter 'localhost/foodorder/admin' in the address bar.
+- Username: admin
+- Password: admin